 In order for a damaged unit to be declared "salvage," the following documents and indicia (insignia, marks, or labels) must be submitted to HCD at the address above by the responsible party:

-- The HCD Certificate of Title or California Department of Motor Vehicles (DMV) Ownership Certificate or, if lost, an application for duplicate (PDF), properly released and endorsed.
+- The HCD Certificate of Title or California Department of Motor Vehicles (DMV) Ownership Certificate or, if lost, an Application for Duplicate Certificate of Title (PDF), properly released and endorsed.

-- The last issued Registered Owner's Registration Card or, if lost, an application for duplicate (PDF).
+- The last issued Registered Owner's Registration Card or, if lost, an Application for Duplicate Registration Card (PDF).

-- Statement of Facts form (PDF) explaining how and when the unit(s) was destroyed.
+- Statement of Facts (Salvage Units) (PDF) explaining how and when the unit(s) was destroyed.

 - If the unit is subject to annual renewal, any fees that become due prior to the date the unit became damaged must be paid.
 Any fees paid prior to the application for salvage will not be subject to refund.